 - (X) = Courses generally extend over the first and second terms of a semester.

-- ** The exam registration for Service Management is in the early exam period.
+- *** Service Management might start in the last week of the 1st term.
+The exam registration for Service Management is in the early exam period.

 - Students are advised to take courses in market-oriented leadership and advanced market research in the first semester.
 These two courses lay the foundations for other courses.